giomusyaffa/Excel/READMECusSalesDataset.md

 As you can see from the PivotTables above, a boost of sales after applying discount only happens to **books**, and **electronics** while **groceries** are unaffected and **clothing** shows a **decline** in sales.

-Okay, let's do another one, now this is a little complicated than before, but what if I want to see the sales pattern of each product in 6 months?
+Okay, let's do another one, now this is a little complicated than before, but what if you want to see the sales pattern of each product in 6 months?

 You can do that by selecting **Product Category** to the Columns field, **Purchase Month** to the rows field, and **Quantity** to the values field.
 And the PivotTables would look like this: